ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 * Tell developers in the project about it, so they can recommend it to people
 * Add it to all of our beginner documentation
 * Talk with existing developers to make sure the information in the book is correct
-* Add a JIRA category so we can track issues with the book
+* Add a JIRA project so we can track issues with the book
 * Add a survey so that we can get feedback on the book
 * Make sure that updating the book is added to release processes